 4. The trap can should be placed just above the height of the crop.
 The trap can be raised by sliding the spring up the pole as the crop grows.

 The sticky traps should be replaced when filled with caught pests, dust and debris.
 This is vital to ensure maximum capture rates.
 Retain the field pole and clips for use over repeat crops and seasons.
-Please contact us to purchase the replacement sticky traps for this trap.
+Please contact us if wishing to purchase the replacement sticky traps required for this trap.